0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

     These logs mean that one of the nodes on the network refused a connection to your node.

-    Wait for your node to crawl more nodes on the network; you do not need to do anything to address these errors.
+    Wait for your node to crawl more nodes on the network; you do not need to do anything manually to address these errors.

 Check the sync status of Heimdall: